Typhoon Usagi (2024): Relation to climate change

 A study by World Weather Attribution (WWA) in December 2024 examined the impact of six consecutive typhoons that had affected Luzon between late October and November, including Tropical Storm Trami and Typhoons Kong-rey, Yinxing, Toraji and Usagi, Man-yi.
-Using statistical modeling, scientists projected that a 1.3 C rise in sea surface temperatures would cause such an event to occur once every 15 years, with the likelihood increasing to every 12 years.
+Using statistical modeling, scientists projected that a 1.3 C-change rise in sea surface temperatures would cause such an event to occur once every 15 years, with the likelihood increasing to every 12 years.
 They concluded that climate change has increased the probability of at least three Category 3–5 typhoons hitting the Philippines in a year.

 Taiwan

 In Taiwan, the Central Weather Administration released a sea warning for the storm covering the southern part of the Taiwan Strait on November 14, followed by a land warning covering Pingtung County and the Hengchun Peninsula later in the day.
 Several flights, ferries and train services were cancelled.